Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - Adds a weather menu option, which will display information about the weather
 - Changes the text for the TV weather channel
 - Going out in storms, blizzards, frosts and heatwaves is now more perilous, as it drains your stamina.
-Thankfully, a 'Muscle Redemy' has been found to cure even the hardiest flu
+Thankfully, a 'Muscle Remedy' has been found to cure even the hardiest flu

 ## Known Issues
 - None at present

 ## To Do
-- Frost and Heatwaves are not yet implemented
+- Maybe add icons for some of the new weathers?

 ## Wishlist

 ## Changelog
+v1.1.12p3
+- Text tweaks to make it flow properly
+- The TV and popup will have some lines about fog now
+- The popup will scroll.
+- The probability of dark fog will be lowered to 8.75% and configurable in the settings option.
+It will also now default to having day 1 not having dark fog (probably hard coded to prevent option bloat)
+- Cleaned up some of the code, removed some debug spam
+- Rain Totems override chance isn't just the first one now, although that means if you get it to set a Storm totem, the next use might override it..

+v1.1.12p2
+- removed fog testing code.

+v1.1.12p1
+- replaced the totem detection code to make it a bit more tolerant of fault

 v1.1.12 beta
 - fixed an issue with festivals
 - added stamina drains back in